bombasticSlacks/Aspirant/Game/Character-Development.md

 * Power Based - Requires spending [Power](Stats#Power) to activate.
 * Per Downtime - Very powerful abilities that can only be used once before resting in a city.

-Training is split into 24 seperate specialized schools over 3 disciplines.
+Training is split into 24 separate specialized schools over 3 disciplines.
 Cities, heroes, and ancient tomes will be able to provide access to training.

 #### Basic Level Training
 Basic training should fundamentally be known by any practitioners of the training school.